Zentetsu/TrignoWireless/README.md

 # Usage

 First launch Trigno Control Utility, wait until the software is connected to the box.
 Turn on all the EMGs you want to use.
 Now you can launch the TrignoWireless app and choose the channels you want to extract from the EMG.
-Then enter the ID for each EMG you want to record.
+Then enter the number of EMGs you want to record.
-To finshed just click on "Connect" to link the application to the TrignoWireless software.
+To finshed, click on "Connect" to link the application to the TrignoWireless software and after the "Disconnect" button appears, click on "link" to link to lsl.

 ## To launch the TrignoWireless App:
 ### Windows users